samrose/pgex/README.md

 # Postgres via Nix

-This repository is a simple demonstration of supplying Postgresql built-binaries via a Nix package, but using and running the Postgres server/cluster outside of the control of nix (for example, supplying your own data dir, postgesql.conf, etc)
+This repository is a simple demonstration of supplying Postgresql built-binaries via a Nix package, but using and running the Postgres server/cluster outside of the control of nix (for example, supplying your own data dir, postgesql.conf, etc).

+This approach should work on Linux, macOS, and windows via wsl2

 ## Getting started